smirarab/sepp/README.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
-SEPP is under active research development at UTCS by the Warnow Lab (and especially with her PhD student Siavash Mirarab and Post-Doc Nam Nguyen).
+SEPP, TIPP, and UPP iare under active research development at UTCS and UIUC by the Warnow Lab (and especially with her PhD student Siavash Mirarab and Post-Doc Nam Nguyen).
 Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@cs.utexas.edu).